Panel discussion Bias in AI, algorithms and the tech sector - Young Alumni Network

 There is a growing concern that AI programmes like ChatGPT exacerbate existing biases concerning gender, age, race and sexual orientation.
-As individuals are increasingly integrating the impressive abilities of AI programmes into their companies, organisations and personal lives, it is useful to take stock of these algorithmic biases.
+As we are increasingly integrating the impressive abilities of AI programmes into companies, organisations and our personal lives, it is useful to take stock of these algorithmic biases.

 Many institutions make decisions based on artificial intelligence (AI) systems using machine learning (ML), whereby a series of algorithms takes and learns from massive amounts of data to find patterns and make predictions.
 These systems inform how much credit financial institutions offer different customers, who the health care system prioritizes for COVID-19 vaccines, and which candidates companies call in for job interviews.
 There is growing concern that algorithms may exacerbate and reinforce existing biases when it comes to gender, age, race, and sexual orientation.
 Questions around the consequences of automated gender recognition and its impacts for women and the LGBTQIA+ community are particularly poorly understood and often underestimated.

 When you ask ChatGPT if it is biased towards gender it admittingly answers: ''biases can exist in the data that ChatGPT was trained on, which could be reflected in its responses.
 If the data contains biased language or stereotypes about gender, ChatGPT may unintentionally generate responses that reinforce those biases.''